mohymabrouk/mohymabrouk/README.md

 I’m a passionate developer blending **AI, data, and engineering** to craft real-world solutions that scale.
 Driven by curiosity and clarity — I love turning complex problems into clean, efficient systems.
-Currently seeking a **full-time internship (April–October 2026)** to grow and make meaningful impact from day one.

 🌍 Based in Paris, France
 📧 [mohymabrouk0@gmail.com](mailto:mohymabrouk0@gmail.com)